This post may contain affiliate links. Read my full disclaimer here.

 Don’t forget to pack trash bags, and make sure that your trash is secured so that it doesn’t blow away with a gust of wind.

-Lastly, check any trash storage regulations in the are that you’re camping.
+Lastly, check any trash storage regulations in the area where you’re camping.
 You don’t want any animals getting into your trash and scattering it all over.

 10. Try to disconnect